 - Always look for arch support.
 Your arch is one of the most important structural elements of your foot and is responsible for absorbing all of the pressure that is exerted on your feet, so it needs the right support to perform at its peak and keep your body aligned.

 - Look for heel and sole cushioning.
-Cushioning helps absorb the impact of your feet with every step you take.
+Cushioning provides shock absorption with every step you take.
 Think of cushioning as clouds for your feet, trust us you want it!

-If you’re looking for supportive footwear that helps maintain good posture, look no further than Vionic, Our mission is to create footwear that hugs your arches like a natural footprint and gives you the alignment and support you need, no matter where you are going!
-Vionic’s science-backed innovative footwear have seamlessly combined pioneering biomechanics technology and fashion-forward style to deliver unparalleled support.
+If you’re looking for supportive footwear that helps to improve your posture, look no further than Vionic, Our mission is to create footwear that hugs your arches like a natural footprint and gives you the alignment and support you need, no matter where you are going!
+Vionic’s science-backed innovative footwear have seamlessly combined pioneering biomechanics technology and fashion-forward style to deliver unparalleled support in every pair of shoes we make.